im-ryan/Csvie/readme.md

 $ php artisan make:cleaner ModelName
 ```

 ...and you should get a new file that looks like the one below in the App\Services\CsvCleaners directory.
-Note that that the extra comments displayed here will not be included in newly generated files.
+Note that the extra comments displayed here will not be included in newly generated files.

 ```php
 <?php